THERAPY IS FOR EVERYONE

 As we move through life, we experience a number of changes.
 You might lose a job, go through a divorce, have a baby, suffer a miscarriage, endure a period of illness, have to relocate or experience the death of a loved one.

 Life changing events can trigger strong emotional responses such as: pain, regret, anger, fear, shame, helplessness, resentment, relief, guilt or sadness.

 With the help of counselling, you can rebuild your life, change the way you think and response to things differently.
 By becoming aware of how you are handling life’s pressures and turning points, rather than look to the past with regret, you discover new ways to deal with your circumstances.

-How often do family and friends give you their honest opinions/feedback when you share your problems or concerns with them?
-Their immediate reaction is either minimise the problem or ignore it or skirt around the issue because it’s not their place to tell you the truth.
-Your loved ones are too emotionally connected to you to be objective and their views on your issues can also be coloured by their own past experience.
-You avoid overburdening your family or friends with your distress by internalising your feelings or acting out in other ways that could affect your well-being.
+How often do family and friends give you completely honest feedback?
+Their immediate reaction is either minimise your problems or concerns, ignore them or skirt around the issues, because it’s not their place to tell you the truth.
+They are too emotionally connected to you to be objective and their views can also be coloured by their own experience.

-Herein lies the benefit of therapy.
-For an hour, you can share all of your thoughts and feelings without feeling constrained, you can be honest about your emotions without being judged or worry about how they might impact on your relationships with the therapist.
+Herein lies the real benefit of counselling.
+For an entire hour, you can share all of your thoughts and feelings with another person without feeling constrained or judged.
+You can be honest about your emotions without having to worry about how these feelings might impact on your relationship.